 Keeping Pace with Innovation

 Digital risk focuses on how technology manifests in new digital products and services companies seek for future growth.
-According to Gartner research, CEOs need to understand new digital products and services that their organizations are rolling out.
-It's not intuitive to them.
-That's different from where their business mindset lies.
+According to Gartner's research, CEOs need to understand the new digital products and services that their organizations are rolling out.
+It's not intuitive to them, and that's different from their business mindset.

-The complexity grows as technology assets and platforms combine or integrate in ways they may not have been designed to be integrated.
-And so the risk managers, the security managers, and the compliance managers have to keep pace with this technological development because it will be the root of every business.
+The complexity grows as technology assets and platforms combine or integrate in ways they may not have been designed to integrate.
+So, the risk managers, the security managers, and the compliance managers have to keep pace with this technological development because it will be the root of every business.
 And if they can keep pace with it, the organization will succeed.
 It's as simple as that.

 Critical Components of Cyber Risk Management Programs